-This should let you generate output through the default OT 1.5.4 targets, without requiring you to set up the system environment.
-If you use the PDF2 transform, you may need to do some additional work such as starting Frame from a shell in the OT directory (or adding a "cd %DITA_DIR%" line to the ditafmx-startcmd.bat file.
+(OT 1.x only) You may need to start Frame from a shell in the OT directory, or add a "cd %DITA_DIR%" line to the ditafmx-startcmd.bat file.
 Alternatively, you may want to start FM from the DITA-OT directory.
 To do this just create a shortcut to FrameMaker.exe, and in the "Start In" field of the Shortcut tab, set this value to the path to your DITA-OT directory.